RoofBite/Issue-Tracker/README.md

 **Project is in refactor process.
 Refactor state:**

 - DONE - Pagination should be moved from the views to a separate function.
+- DONE - The views.py file should be broken down into separate files for each category of view.
 - IN PROGRESS - Simplifying if's logic
-- TO DO - The views.py file should be broken down into separate files for each category of view.
 - TO DO - HTTP response errors should be stored in variables for easy reuse.
 - TO DO - Database queries should be extracted from the views and encapsulated in separate functions.